just1ncannady/AlexaInSpace2022/_sources/lesson-plans/01-00-tea-welcome.rst

 	<p><b>Training Dates:</b> The training module will open November 17, 2022 and should be completed at your own pace by December 2, 2022.</br></p>

 	<p><b>Training Estimate:</b> 4.5 hours </p>

+	<p><b>Additional Support:</b> PD Facilitators will be available to assist during office hours November 17-December 9.
+You can <a href="https://docs.google.com/spreadsheets/d/1DYTb6UuYjIvIZRK8IkRWYNonhDKJXAo7FJlvylrYfLY" target="_blank">view the schedule for office hours</a>.
+Office hours allow us to answer questions and work with you on YOUR schedule!
+You may also email us at any time at mobilecsp-alexa@googlegroups.com or mobilecsp@css.edu.</p>

 	<h3>Materials</h3>
 	<ul>